 On August 21, 2020, a shareholder derivative claim was filed in the United States District Court for the Southern District of New York against Marc S. Schessel, Steven Wallitt (current directors), and Robert Christie and Charles Miller (former directors) ("Director Defendants").
 The action is captioned Josstyn Richter, derivatively on behalf of SCWorx Corp., Plaintiff, v.
 Marc S. Schessel, Charles K. Miller, Steven Wallitt, Defendants, and SCWorx Corp., Nominal Defendant.
 This lawsuit alleges that the Director Defendants breached their fiduciary duties to the Company, including by misleading investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits, failing to correct false and misleading statements and failing to implement proper disclosure and internal controls.
 The Plaintiff, on our behalf, is seeking an award of monetary damages, improvements in our disclosure and internal controls, and legal fees.
 The Director Defendants intend to vigorously defend against these proceedings.
+The parties to this derivative action have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.

-On August 27, 2020, the Lozano and Richter derivative actions were consolidated and jointly stayed until a ruling on a motion to dismiss which we intend to file in the securities class action case.
+On August 27, 2020, the Lozano and Richter derivative actions were consolidated and jointly stayed until a ruling on a motion to dismiss which we filed in the securities class action case.

 On September 30, 2020, a shareholder derivative action was filed in the Supreme Court State of New York, New York County against Marc S. Schessel and Steven Wallitt (current directors) and Charles Miller (a former director).
 The action is captioned Hemrita Zarins, derivatively on behalf of SCWorx Corp. v.
 Marc S. Schessel, Charles Miller, Steven Wallitt and SCWorx, Nominal Defendant.
 This lawsuit alleges that the Director Defendants breached their fiduciary duties to the Company, including by misleading investors in connection with the Company's April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits, failing to correct false and misleading statements and failing to implement proper disclosure and internal controls.
 The Plaintiff, on our behalf, is seeking an award of monetary damages, improvements in our disclosure and internal controls, and legal fees.
-On October 28, 2020, Zarins withdrew this action and refiled an action in the Chancery Court in the State of Delaware on October 29, 2020.
+On October 28,2020, Zarins withdrew this action and refiled an action in the Chancery Court in the State of Delaware on October 29, 2020.
 Zarins named as Defendants Marc S. Schessel, Robert Christie (a former director), Steven Wallitt and SCWorx, Nominal Defendant.
 The allegations, as well as the relief sought, in the Delaware Chancery Court proceeding are substantially the same as that filed in the New York State Action.
+This action has been stayed pending the ruling on the motion to dismiss in the aforementioned securities class action.
 The Director Defendants intend to vigorously defend against these proceedings.
+The parties to this derivative action have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.

 In addition, following the April 13, 2020 press release and related disclosures (related to COVID-19 rapid test kits), the Securities and Exchange Commission made an inquiry regarding the disclosures we made in relation to the transaction involving COVID-19 test kits.
 On April 22, 2020, the Securities and Exchange Commission ordered that trading in the securities of our company be suspended because of "questions and concerns regarding the adequacy and accuracy of publicly available information in the marketplace" (the "SEC Trading Halt").
 The SEC Trading Halt expired May 5, 2020, at 11:59 PM EDT.
-We are fully cooperating with the SEC's investigation and are providing documents and other requested information.
+We have cooperated fully with the SEC's investigation and will continue to do so as and when requested.